hubplanner/API/Sections/project.md

 ##### Billing rates

-The recommended way to set custom billing rate for your project is by using `projectRate` field.
+The recommended way to set custom billing rate for the project is by using `projectRate` field.
 The `projectRate` is structured as follows:

 ```
 "projectRate": {